Rits0321/Riths0321/README.md

 - 👋 Hi, I’m @Riths0321
 - 👀 I’m interested in ...Webdev and devops.
 - 🌱 I’m currently learning ...JavaScript programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...New Startup and Professional Tech companies.
 - 📫 How to reach me ...email->ritiksahu0321@gmail.com

 <!---